AdobeDocs/experience-platform.en/help/rtcdp/profile/identities-overview.md

 ## Identity graphs

-An identity graph is a map of relationships between different identity namespaces, providing you with a visual representation of how your customer interacts with your brand across different channels.
-All customer identity graphs are collectively managed and updated by [!DNL Identity Service] in near real-time, in response to customer activity.
+An identity graph is a map of relationships between different identities, providing you with a visual representation of how your customer interacts with your brand across different channels.
+All customer identity graphs are collectively managed and updated by Identity Service, in response to customer activity.

-[!DNL Identity Service] manages an identity graph visible by only your organization and built based on your data, referred to as the private graph. [!DNL Identity Service] augments your private graph when an ingested data record contains more than one identity, adding a relationship between the identities found.
+[!DNL Identity Service] manages an identity graph visible only to your organization and built based on your data. [!DNL Identity Service] augments your graph when an ingested data record contains more than one identity, adding a relationship between the identities found.

 ## Next steps